 Each morning I would wake up at six o'clock.
 I had some kind of internal clock which would wake me up always at the right time.
-Then I would have a good breakfast to be in shape all the day, and I would leave my house after a short glance through the looking glass to be sure that I was fit to be seen.
+Then I would have a good breakfast to be in shape the whole day, and I would leave my house after a short glance at the looking glass (nice reference to Lewis Carroll but not grammatical) to be sure that I was fit to be seen.
 I worked as a chamberlain for an honourable family.
-They were of some royal line, and had a lot of servant who were under my command.
+They were of some royal line, and had a lot of servants who were under my command.
 I was very proud of my job and I did it very seriously.
-I think that is why I managed to keep this job so long while the master's wife was not used to keep a chamberlain more than a few weeks.
+I think that is why I managed to keep this job so long while the master's wife was not used to keeping a chamberlain more than a few weeks.
 They had a beautiful house with many rooms and a huge garden where the mistress of the house would organize parties when her husband was working.
-She had no true friends, but her name attracted all the aspiring people of the region, who were quite numerous.
+She had no true friends, but her name attracted all the aspiring people (social climbers, or if you are talking about the court, aspiring noblemen )of the region, who were quite numerous.
 They used to have tea and play cards in the living room during winter, and to play croquet in the garden when the summer came.

 How long has it been since I saw the sun for the last time ?
-The first days when I was here, they allowed me to go out of my cell once a day.
+The first days when I was here, they allowed me to leave my cell once a day.
 For ten or fifteen minutes, I could enjoy the sight of the sun and the fresh air of the wind.
-But weeks after weeks the walks became sparse and now I am not sure of being able to remember what the sun looks like or what the wind feels like.
+But week after week the walks became scarce and now I am not sure of being able to remember what the sun looks like or how the wind feels .
 Why am I here ?
 I have never hurt anybody.
-I would not be able to hurt someone even if I wanted so, I am far to small and light.
-And I have always had a behaviour beyond reproach, so why did they imprison me ?
-I have already spend weeks there and I don't know how many I will have to spend again, looking at this clock.
-I think I would have preferred to be off with my head instead of being in that cell, with that clock and all my questions without answer.
-Nobody never comes visiting me and I spend my days alone with my thoughts, trying to find when things began to go wrong.
+I would not be able to hurt someone even if I wanted to, I am far too small and light-weight.
+And I have always behaved impeccably , so why had they imprisoned me ?
+I have already spent weeks here and I don't know how many more I will have to spend , looking at this clock.
+I think I would have preferred to have been beheadedto being in that cell, with that clock and all my unanswered questions .
+Nobody ever comes to visit me and I spend my days alone with my thoughts, trying to figure out when things had begun to go wrong.

-Maybe I should have seen this happening.
-I had never been late in my whole life, my internal clock had always waken me on time, except that day.
-I should have seen it as a warning, but I was really in a stew -the first time of my life I was overdue- and I didn't take it into account.
-I jumped out of my bed, put on the first clothes I found, caught my jacket and I ran in the street, without taking the time to look at my appearance in the mirror.
+Maybe I should have seen this coming.
+I had never been late in my whole life, my internal clock had always woken me on time, except that day.
+I should have seen it as a warning, but I was really in a stew -the first time of my life I was tardy- and I didn't take it into account.
+I jumped out of bed, put on the first clothes I found, grabbed my jacket and ran into the street, without taking the time to look at my appearance in the mirror.
 Happily, the master was already gone when I arrived and his wife was still sleeping, so nobody noticed my lateness except the cat.
 It was just a cat, it couldn't say anything to anybody, but I can swear it had an expression like a grin when it saw me sweating in my jacket, trying to catch my breath.
-I know they were not rational thoughts but this cat had always frightened me and I was worried it could find a way to tell his mistress about my lateness.
+I know these were not rational thoughts but this cat had always frightened me and I was worried it could find a way to tell his mistress about my lateness.